 Venice has the country's most expensive houses , with an average price of around €4,380 (US$ 5,426) per sq. m., followed by Florence with €3,519 (US$ 4,359) per sq. m., Bolzano-Bozen with €3,446 (US$ 4,269) per sq. m., Milan with €3,365 (US$ 4,169) per sq. m., Rome with €3,176 (US$ 3,934) per sq. m., and Naples with €2,723 (US$ 3,373) per sq. m.

 The number of transactions rose in all the main cities, except in Bologna, according to the Agenzia delle Entrate.
 Bari had the largest increase, with sales surging by 15.1% y-o-y .
 Other cities with stronger sales included: Milan (8.1%), Verona (8%), Palermo (7.9%), Florence (7.8%), and Naples (7.4%).
 Turin (4.9%), Genoa (3.3%), and Rome (3%) had moderate sales increases.

 Across Italy, the price of newly-built properties have fallen slightly less (-0.92% inflation-adjusted) than old properties (-1.43% inflation-adjusted).

 In 2016, new tax measures were launched by the government aiming to boost the country's property market:

-- TASI and IMU tax for principal homes (except luxury homes and castles) abolished.
+- Tassa sui Servizi Indivisibili (TASI) and Imposta Municipale Propria (IMU) tax for principal homes (except luxury homes and castles) abolished.

 - Flat rate of 4 per thousand and a €200-worth standard deduction on IMU tax for luxury homes and castles.